yume0105/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What are the recommended songs you are listening to recently?

-# List of place
+# Name of the songs
-- mamemame saisai
+- Rodrigo Amarante - Tuyo
-- Gusto
+- Sade - Jezebel